Introduction to

 - Location: Top of the back

-midline, between the second and first thoracic vertebrae.
-In the angle
+midline, between the second and first thoracic vertebrae ((the seventh

 - When tonified: Tonifies the